mmguberina/RLmaster/README.md

 a) an autoencoder which compresses each frame individually
 b) an autoencoder which takes in several consecutive frames and predicts the next frame.
-c) an inverse dynamics model (takes 2 consecutive frames and predicts the action which resulted in this transition)
+c) an inverse dynamics model (takes 2 consecutive frames and predicts the action which resulted in this transition) The problem with b) and c) is that you can't easily intergrate this into the autoencoder.
+Thing is, CNN layers are designed for, and can only be used for, feature extraction from images.
+You can't just slap an action as an additional input --- it's not a pixel to be convoluted over.
+So you actually need separate predictor, which for all we care can be just a MLP, no need for recursive style nets, we're fine with going 1 step into the future.
+Also, reconstruction loss by itself is fundamentally a stupid idea if you aim to reconstruct everything.
+And contrastive learning is clearly not what you want in a small data regime like efficient RL.
+Self-predictive representations solves this by bootstrapping the representation learning --- there's no reconstruction loss, only latent losses, which are not constructed through contrastive learning, by comparing with a exponentially averaged encoder.
+Crazy stuff, but it works.
+Crucially, this allows you to formulate your forward and inverse and whatever loss --- you're boostrapping everything after all (even more crazy).
+That's a reasonable thing to try (authors also provide the code, god bless them).
+Alternatively, you can go for mutual-information based stuff.
+And finally, another option, which works only for forward prediction, is something like FLARE (substact subsequent frames).

+#### training styles
 We can go about training the autoencoder in different ways:
 a) fully training it before training the agent, i.e. doing a 2-step procedure.
 b) doing the same as in a), but using the encoder not to compress frames, but as a pre-trained